Mueller Report Shows ‘Detailed Accounts’ Of Trump Russia Contacts, Russians ‘Manipulated’ Campaign: NBC News

 But though Mueller, according to Barr, did not find a criminal conspiracy that he could charge in court between the Trump campaign and the Russian government, numerous contacts between the Trump campaign and Russians have been revealed in public reporting both during and since the 2016 campaign.

-In one such instance, Trump’s son Donald Trump Jr. — along with Trump’s son-in-law Jared Kushner, and Campaign Chair Paul Manafort — met a group of Kremlin-connected Russians in Trump Tower.
+In one such instance, Trump’s son Donald Trump Jr. — along with Trump’s son-in-law Jared Kushner and Campaign Chair Paul Manafort — met a group of Kremlin-connected Russians in Trump Tower.
 The purpose of the meeting was to obtain information supposedly held by the Russians that would “incriminate” Democrat Hillary Clinton.
-But Mueller did not indict Trump Jr., even though as Inquisitr has reported, accepting opposition research from a foreign entity likely violates federal campaign finance laws.
+But Mueller did not indict Trump Jr., even though as The Inquisitr has reported, accepting opposition research from a foreign entity likely violates federal campaign finance laws.

-Though none of the Russians in the Trump Tower meeting were members of the Russian “government,” the leader of the group, lawyer Natalia Veselnitskaya had close links to the Kremlin, as CNN reported, and later admitted to serving as an “informant” for a top Russian government official.
+Though none of the Russians in the Trump Tower meeting were members of the Russian “government,” the leader of the group, lawyer Natalia Veselnitskaya, had close links to the Kremlin, as CNN reported, and later admitted to serving as an “informant” for a top Russian government official.

-The NBC News report followed reports by The New York Times and The Washington Post in which sources said that members of Mueller’s investigative team were “frustrated” by Barr’s narrow portrayal of their findings, and limited characterization of the report.
+The NBC News report followed reports by The New York Times and The Washington Post in which sources said that members of Mueller’s investigative team were “frustrated” by Barr’s narrow portrayal of their findings and limited characterization of the report.

-In a statement issued Thursday morning, reported by MSNBC, Department of Justice spokesperson Kerri Kupec said that Barr’s letter was intended to be only a statement of the report’s “bottom-line findings.”
+In a statement issued Thursday morning, reported by MSNBC via Twitter, Department of Justice spokesperson Kerri Kupec said that Barr’s letter was intended to be only a statement of the report’s “bottom-line findings.”